thefool309/potential-octo-tribble/README.md

 the-contract.cpp helped me figure out if statements and contains my first for loop.

-I have uploaded NPC and NPC++, two versions of a DND 5e character generator I'm working on.
+I have uploaded NPyC and NPC++, two versions of a DND 5e character generator I'm working on.
 These are built in Python and C++ respectively. as I update them elsewhere I will update them here as well.

+I have uploaded an excercise in which I learned to define and call functions.

 to be continued...